cloudera-labs/hms-mirror/README.md

 #### Features

 Features are a way to inject special considerations into the replay of a schema between clusters.
-Using the `-f` option, you can specify the 'features' you want to use on the schemas.
-Features should only be used when you know a particular scenario exists.
-Don't use them automatically.
+Each schema is automatically check is a particular 'feature' applies.

+If you find that this features check is causing issues, add the flag `-sf` to the application parameters and the feature checks will be skipped.

 ##### BAD_ORC_DEF